Purpose

 | outline_name | The name of the fuzzy outline to be created. |

-| format_stmt | The original SQL text.
+| format_stmt | The original SQL statement.

 | TO format_target_stmt | Optional.
-The target SQL statement to which format_stmt is to be converted or applied.
-This way, the outline is also applicable to other SQL statements.
+Specifies the target SQL statement to which the format_stmt will be converted or applied.
+This allows the outline to be applicable to other SQL statements.
 You can use the TO format_target_stmt option to declare these SQL statements.

 Notice